 Director, Diversity Council Australia

-Stephen is the Executive General Manager: People, Culture and Capability at National Australia Bank, with leadership accountability for shaping purpose, culture, transformation and people capabilities, now and for the future.
-Stephen a proven track record in the leadership and development of great teams and talent globally, with specific expertise the areas of strategy, organisational design, systems science, change, leadership, talent, learning and development, communication, and remuneration.
+Stephen is the Executive Director at KPMG Australia.
+Stephen has a proven track record in the leadership and development of great teams and talent globally, with specific expertise the areas of strategy, organisational design, systems science, change, leadership, talent, learning and development, communication, and remuneration.
 He has had significant public speaking experience and has participated widely in debate on organisational, people and performance issues.

 Born and raised in London, Steve was educated in the UK and holds a BSc(Hons) in Management Science, and an MSc in Organisational Psychology.
 Steve’s early career was in sales with Rank Xerox in London, followed by a ‘portfolio career’ including academic research, MBA lecturing and running a boutique consultancy focused on large-scale organisational change.
 For 5 years during this period he was based in Dubai, working all over Asia and the Middle East.